"

 Final Project Report Summarizes achievements, lessons, and financials Project team Narrative and financial report End of project

-Wisconsin is a beautiful state full of much more than countryside and farm animals.
-With a total of 16 technical colleges and 56 four year colleges, it has been the winner of many grants that have helped with the development of industry, education, youth services, and workforce.
-Below are just a few quotes taken from grant writers who are living and working in the state of Wisconsin.
+Wisconsin is a beautiful state full of much more than just countryside and farm animals.
+With a total of 16 technical colleges and 56 four-year colleges, Wisconsin has been awarded many grants to aid in the development of industry, education, youth services, and workforce.
+Below are some insights from grant writers living and working in the state of Wisconsin.

 Dr. Anne Hoeltke

-Long time Minnesota consortium grant director Dr. Anne Hoeltke shared, “Embedding sustainability into a grant proposal is not just a commitment to being a good steward; it’s a pledge to foster long-term social and economic resilience, ensuring that funded projects continue to benefit communities and science and research well into the future.”
+Long-time Minnesota consortium grant director Dr. Anne Hoeltke said, “Embedding sustainability into a grant proposal is not just a commitment to being a good steward; it’s a pledge to foster long-term social and economic resilience, ensuring that funded projects continue to benefit communities and science and research well into the future.”

 Jodi Petersen

-Youth Justice Supervisor in Portage, Wisconsin, Jodi Petersen, addresses how the youth in her area have been provided an effective alternative to being issued youth justice referrals because of the community developed Youth Enrichment Services or YES program.
-When a youth is referred to the program, the YES Specialist meets with the parent and the youth to review program expectations and the YES Program social worker completes evidence-based assessments (YASI, GAIN-SS, ACEs) of the youth’s behaviors and social history.
-Based upon the results of these assessments and collaboration with the youth, parents, schools, and other providers, an individualized member plan is created for each youth to determine which services will provide the greatest benefit such as art therapy, music activities, Taekwondo, Carey Guides, BITs programming, and other evidence and research-based programs.
-The results are seen in the avoidance of future duplication of services.
+Jodi Petersen, a Youth Justice Supervisor in Portage, Wisconsin, shares how the youth in her area now have an effective alternative to being issued youth justice referrals because of the community-developed Youth Enrichment Services (YES) program.
+When a youth is referred to the program, the YES specialist meets with the youth and their parent or guardian to review program expectations.
+The YES social worker then completes evidence-based assessments (i.e., YASI, GAIN-SS, ACEs) of the youth’s behavior and social history.
+Based on the results of these assessments and collaboration with the youth, parents, school, and other providers, an individualized plan is created for each youth to determine which services will provide the greatest benefit.
+These services could include art therapy, music activities, Taekwondo, Carey Guides, BITs programming, and other evidence and research-based programs.
+The results are seen in the absence of future duplication of services.

 Sarah King

-Stateside Grant Director, Sarah King, at Mid-State Technical College in Stevens Point, Wisconsin says that when it comes to transparency and stewardship with both grantors and her grant team project members, she will always try to “4-C” (foresee) the grant administration process – focusing on communication, collaboration, commitment, and clarity.
+Sarah King, a Stateside Grant Director at Mid-State Technical College in Stevens Point, Wisconsin, says that when it comes to transparency and stewardship with both grantors and her grant team project members, she will always try to “4-C” the grant administration process—focus on communication, collaboration, commitment, and clarity.
 This is a great philosophy for open and ongoing sharing of successes, changes, and problems.

 1. Lopez, A. (2022).
 Community in philanthropy: What it is, why we need it, and how we can build it.
 Grantmakers for Effective Organizations (GEO). https://www.geofunders.org/news/community-in-philanthropy-what-it-is-why-we-need-it-and-how-we-can-build-it